thomas-lamiaux/coq/doc/sphinx/addendum/implicit-coercions.rst

   The first form declares the construction denoted by :token:`reference` as a coercion between the two given classes.
-The second form defines :token:`ident_decl` just like :cmd:`Definition` :n:`@ident_decl @def_body` and then declares :token:`ident_decl` as a coercion between it source and its target.
+The second form defines :token:`ident_decl` just like :cmd:`Definition` :n:`@ident_decl @def_body` and then declares :token:`ident_decl` as a coercion between its source and its target.
   Both forms support the :attr:`local` attribute, which makes the coercion local to the current section.

   :n:`{? : @coercion_class >-> @coercion_class }`